aionescu/wasm-hs/README.md

 * Additional instructions are supported (`dup`, `swap`) that are not present in Wasm.
 * Arithmetic and comparison instructions are overloaded using the standard Haskell typeclasses (`Num`, `Ord` etc.).
 * Boolean instructions (comparisons, `br_if` etc.) use Haskell's native `Bool` type, rather than encoding booleans as `0` or `1` of type `i32`.
-* Variables use alphanumeric names (rather than numeric indices), and are scoped explicitly (using a `let'` instruction), rather than being function-scoped.
+* Local variables are scoped explicitly (using a `let'` instruction), instead of being function-scoped.
-* Similarly, block labels are also named, and are introduced by the block instructions (`block`, `loop`, `if`).
-* Rather than using a single untyped linear memory, `wasm-hs` uses multiple _typed memories_.
-Memories are scoped similarly to local variables, and are allocated with the `let_mem` instruction.
+* Memories are typed, and are scoped similarly to local variables (allocated with the `let_mem` instruction).

-## Interpretation
+## Interpreter

 The project also includes an interpreter that uses continuation-passing style for efficient jumps, and local instances (via [`WithDict`](https://hackage.haskell.org/package/base/docs/GHC-Exts.html#t:WithDict)) for constant-time variable lookup.